tenfourty/pressos/php/redhatThinkGCloud2014.md

 http://theleanstartup.com/principles

----
+--

 ## Infrastructure as Code

-the implication of devops is infrastructure as code
+The implication of Continuous Deployment, DevOps and lean is that we need to start treating infrastructure as code

-TODO
+* This will allow us to reduce cycle time
+* And version our infrastructure

 ---